General Accounting Part 2

 - Fixed or Non-Current Assets.

-These are assets which are not expected to be used or sold within the financial year.
+These are assets that are not expected to be used or sold within the financial year.
 These assets will usually have depreciation values against them.
 Some examples of Fixed Assets are:

 o Machinery & Equipment